Xander1233/EmailSender/README.md

 # EmailSender

-Client to send emails using templates/text files via CDNs and URLs dynamically.
+Client to send emails using handlebar/text files served via CDNs and URLs dynamically.
 Each Send-Request is queued to gain structure and maintain order.